 Shares of closed-end investment companies frequently trade at discounts to net asset value.
 We cannot predict whether our shares will trade above, at or below net asset value.
 The market price of our common stock is determined by, among other things, the supply and demand for our shares, our investment performance and investor perception of our overall attractiveness as an investment as compared with alternative investments.
 Our Board of Directors has authorized our officers, in their discretion and subject to compliance with the 1940 Act and other applicable law, to purchase on the open market or in privately negotiated transactions, outstanding shares of our common stock in the event that our shares trade at a discount to net asset value.
 We cannot assure you that we will ever conduct any open market purchases and if we do conduct open market purchases, we may terminate them at any time.
 In addition, if our shares publicly trade for a substantial period of time at a substantial discount to our then current net asset value per share, our Board of Directors will consider authorizing periodic repurchases of our shares or other actions designed to eliminate the discount.
+Our Board of Directors would consider authorizing periodic repurchases of our shares or other actions designed to eliminate the discount.
 Our Board of Directors would consider all relevant factors in determining whether to take any such actions, including the effect of such actions on our status as a RIC under the Code and the availability of cash to finance these repurchases in view of the restrictions on our ability to borrow.
-We cannot assure you that any share repurchases will be made or that if made, they will reduce or eliminate market discount.
-Should we make any such repurchases in the future, we expect that we would make them at prices at or below the then current net asset value per share.
+We cannot assure you that we would make them at prices at or below the then current net asset value per share.
 Any such repurchase would cause our total assets to decrease, which may have the effect of increasing our expense ratio.
-We may borrow money to finance the repurchase of shares subject to the limitations described in this prospectus.
-Any interest on such borrowing for this purpose would
+We may borrow money to finance the repurchase would reduce our net income.